holochain/holochain/docs/specs/src/hwp_4_formal.md

 ### Cryptographic Object Capabilities

 To use a Holochain application, end-users must trigger zome calls that effect local state changes on their Source Chains.
-Additionally, zome functions can make calls to other zome functions on remote nodes in the same application network, or to other cells runing on the same conductor.
+Additionally, zome functions can make calls to other zome functions on remote nodes in the same application network, or to other cells running on the same conductor.
 All of these calls must happen in the context of some kind of permissioning system.
 Holochain's security model for calls is based on the [Object-capability](https://en.wikipedia.org/wiki/Object-capability_model) security model, but augmented for a distributed cryptographic context in which we use cryptographic signatures to further prove the necessary agency for taking action and create an additional defense against undesired capability leakage.

 Access is thus mediated by Capability Grants of four types: